pprmint/pprmint.art-Next/README.md

-# pprmint.art with Next.js and MUI
+# pprmint.art with Next.js and MUI.

 ## Setup